williamw520/zigjr/README.md

 ## Usage

-You can build JSON-RPC 2.0 applications with ZigJR at several levels of abstraction:
+You can build JSON-RPC 2.0 applications with ZigJR at different levels of abstraction:
 * **Streaming API:** Handle message frames for continuous communication (recommended).
 * **RPC Pipeline:** Process individual requests and responses.
 * **Parsers and Composers:** Manually build and parse JSON-RPC messages for maximum control.